-Instead of relaxing with a glass of wine, you will find yourself doing the most bizarre things.
-From practising the colic ‘dance’ (a weird series of steps and sways designed to soothe them), to pacing round the garden, feeding them anti-colic drops, switching on the washing machine so they can hear the noise (the spin cycle works best), massaging their tummy – and if all else fails, bundling them into her car seat at 2am and going for a drive.
+And to stop the screaming you will find yourself doing the most bizarre things.
+From practising ‘the colic dance’ (a weird series of steps and sways designed to soothe baby), to pacing, feeding them anti-colic drops, using the washing machine for white noise (note: the spin cycle works best), massaging their tummy – and if all else fails – bundling them into the car seat and going for a drive.

-My baby isn’t hungry or tired, they’re comfortable and clean and don’t have colic – so why are they still crying?
+My baby isn’t hungry or tired, they’re comfortable and clean and don’t have colic – so why is my baby crying?

 They’re bored or lonely

 Even young babies need company or playthings.
 You don’t have to spend a fortune on toys, a simple mobile, a rattle or even a wooden spoon could fascinate them for ages.

 Or sit them in a baby seat and let your baby watch you and talk to you.
 Chat to them and let them babble back.
 Remember you’re the best playmate they’ll ever have.

 They want you to hold them

 Babies are very tactile little beings, and need cuddles.
 They also like to see their parents’ faces and hear their voices, even listen to their heartbeats.
 As heartbreaking as it is, a cry can be their way of asking to be held close.

 And yes, there may be a niggling thought that you are ‘spoiling’ your baby by holding him too much.
 But during the first few months of life that just isn’t possible.
 And if your arms ache, try a front carrier or sling.